 - Recommendations for follow-up medical care.

 Keeping it easy for you!
 We offer two convenient locations, with Monday – Saturday appointment times available.
-To schedule your appointment, please contact one of our ACR Lung Cancer Screening Designated Centers at: (626) 698-7266.
+To schedule your appointment, please contact one of our ACR Lung Cancer Screening Designated Centers at: (626) 772-HILL (4455).

 Huntington-Hill Imaging Center – Pasadena